Orthopedic Residency and Fellowship Programs

 The University of Texas Health Science Center at Houston’s Sports Medicine Fellowship is an ACGME accredited post-graduate sports medicine fellowship.
-Four fellows will be accepted and fall under the direction of Dr. Christopher Harner.
+Three fellows will be accepted and fall under the direction of Dr. Christopher Harner.
 This fellowship offers in-depth experience in sports medicine intended to provide the Fellow with the skills and knowledge to perform at a high level.
 There is a high volume of patients, including athletes from all levels of competition that require diagnostic and surgical decision-making.

 The University of Texas Health Science Center at Houston’s Orthopedic Trauma Fellowship is accredited by the Orthopaedic Trauma Association and the Texas Medical Board.
 Four fellows will be accepted each year.
 This fellowship offers in-depth experience in orthopedic trauma intended to provide the Fellow with the skills and knowledge to perform at a high level.

 Working in the busiest Level One Trauma Center in the nation, trauma fellows are exposed to all varieties of orthopedic trauma, with a focus on building expertise in pelvic and acetabular reconstruction.
 Memorial Hermann Texas Medical Center will see on average, more than 5,000 admissions per year.

 If you have registered in VSAS/VSLO and you are interested in rotating with the Department of Orthopedic Surgery your fourth year of medical school, please send an email to Dr. John Munz and Paula Neal along with your CV.
 See the visiting medical student section for additional information.